Avoid cotton and goose down to help prevent hypothermia

 The buddy system: Check for signs of hypothermia

-“If someone in your group has begun shivering, they have mild hypothermia,” says Austin.
+“If someone in your group has begun shivering, they have mild hypothermia,” says Lemay.
 “Hypothermia is easiest to treat at this stage, so you should immediately take steps towards a warm drink, warm food and staying active – all of which are quick sources of treatment.
 A hot drink or meal can do a lot to add heat to the body.
 As well, an extra layer and a hat or balaclava can help prevent more heat from leaving the body.

-“Keeping an eye on each other is not only the key workplace safety concept behind the Internal Responsibility System,” says Austin, “it’s the best way to ensure that mild cases of hypothermia are nipped in the bud and don’t have the chance to progress to moderate or severe hypothermia.”
+“Keeping an eye on each other is not only the key workplace safety concept behind the Internal Responsibility System,” says Lemay, “it’s the best way to ensure that mild cases of hypothermia are nipped in the bud and don’t have the chance to progress to moderate or severe hypothermia.”
 For those with moderate hypothermia, minimizing movement is recommended along with heating blankets and warmed intravenous fluids.
 Severe hypothermia can include confusion, lethargy, slurred speech, and loss of consciousness.

-“Working outdoors in the wintertime can be a great experience,” says Austin, “just make sure you’re dressed properly, have adequate food and liquids, and keep an eye on your team members.
+“Working outdoors in the wintertime can be a great experience,” says Lemay, “just make sure you’re dressed properly, have adequate food and liquids, and keep an eye on your team members.
 Never travel and work on your own unless someone knows your route and estimated time of return.
 And when travelling as a group via snowmobile or ATV be sure to use the buddy system.”